Manchester City drawn to face Real Madrid in the Champions League as Arsenal to meet Bayern Munich

 City and Arsenal will meet in the semi-finals if they can negotiate their tricky quarter-final ties.

+Asked if City could retain their title, Begiristain said: “Yes, why not?
+We are doing very well in this competition and winning the games.
+Mentally, we are strong and top in confidence.

+“We are going to need it to beat Real Madrid.
+We are confident – in the last years we’ve been fighting for this competition and last year we won it.
+We hope we can keep the winning run going.”

-Paris St Germain and Barcelona will go head to head, as will Atletico Madrid and Borussia Dortmund.
+Paris St Germain and Barcelona will go head to head in the last eight, as will Atletico Madrid and Borussia Dortmund.

 The quarter-final first legs will be played on April 9 and 10, with the second legs the following week.
 The semi-finals take place on April 30 and May 1, with the return legs on May 7 and 8.
 Wembley will host the final on Saturday, June 1.